georgeweigt/pingpong/README.md

 This project is intended to be a reference implementation of the RLPx protocol.
-To verify functionality, the build product `pingpong` communicates with a local `geth` process over the loopback interface `127.0.0.1`
+To test its functionality, the build product `pingpong` communicates with a local `geth` process over the loopback interface `127.0.0.1`

 To build and run